-- (d) A lawyer who receives information clearly establishing that a person other than a client has perpetrated a fraud upon a tribunal shall promptly reveal the fraud to the tribunal.
+- (d) A lawyer who receives information clearly establishing that a person other than a client has perpetrated a fraud upon the tribunal in a proceeding in which the lawyer is representing a client shall promptly reveal the fraud to the tribunal.

 The advocate's task is to present the client's case with persuasive force.
 Performance of that duty while maintaining confidences of the client is qualified by the advocate's duty of candor to the tribunal.
 However, an advocate does not vouch for the evidence submitted in a cause; the tribunal is responsible for assessing its probative value.